James Dobson, Focus on the Family founder and key leader on the Christian right, dies at 89

 Weighing Dobson's legacy

+In his 1970 parenting book “Dare to Discipline,” updated in 1992, Dobson said parents should spank kids to discipline them and enforce boundaries.
+Children should not be struck in anger, but “the spanking should be of sufficient magnitude to cause genuine tears.”

+“I know that some of my readers could argue,” he wrote, “that the deliberate premeditated application of minor pain to a small child is a harsh and unloving thing to do.
+To others, it will seem like pure barbarism.
+I obviously disagree.”

-John Fea, an American History professor at Messiah College in Pennsylvania, has been critical of Dobson’s politics and ideas but recounts how his own father was a better parent after becoming an evangelical Christian and listening to Dobson’s radio program.
-Fea’s dad was a tough Marine who spanked his kids when he was mad at them.
-Dobson advocated spanking to enforce discipline but said it shouldn’t be done in anger.
+John Fea, an American History professor at Messiah College in Pennsylvania, is critical of Dobson’s ideas.
+However, he recounted how his father — a tough Marine — was a better parent after becoming an evangelical Christian and listening to Dobson’s radio program.

 “Even as a self-identified evangelical Christian that I am, I have no use in my own life for Dobson’s politics or his child-rearing," he said.
 "But as a historian what do you do with these stories?
 About a dad who becomes a better dad?”